 - Good Test Pillars: Walls and floors are well-formed, lacking gaps or stringing.
 Plastic is uniformly distributed and all shapes are dimensionally accurate.

 - Pillars with Wet Plastic: Stringing between pillars or off of walls.

 Solution: Pull several feet of filament off of the spool and discard it.
 Reload the plastic and run the Onyx Pillars Test Print again.
 If the test print still shows signs of wet plastic, discard the spool and try a new one.

 - Pillars with Under-Extrusion: Gaps in walls or floors.

 Solution: Change the nozzle and check for any jams in the drybox, extruder, or print head.

-- Pillars with Dimensional Inaccuracy: Looking from the top-down, circles are wider than tall, or vice versa.
+- Pillars with Dimensional Inaccuracy: Circles are wider than tall, or vice versa.
 Square pillars look like rectangles.
 Plastic is not evenly distributed.